PedroHercules/bank-rabbitmq-example/README.md

 ### Triggering a Deposit Event

-Engage with the deposit service via an HTTP POST request.
+Interact with the deposit service via an HTTP POST request.
 Use tools like Postman or Insomnia to send a deposit request to the `/deposit` endpoint:

 ```json
 POST /deposit